ethanruhe/temporal-bench/README.md

 An automated benchmark for evaluating how effectively foundational LLMs can integrate Temporal into existing codebases.

+## Benchmark Score

+The benchmark generates two types of scores for each model:

+- **Language Score**: For each programming language, individual test case scores (0-2) are summed and normalized to a 0-100 scale
+- **Aggregate Score**: The total score across all languages, also normalized to 0-100

+**Important**: Scores are a function of the specific test set used.
+As the test set expands, the benchmark will be versioned accordingly.
+Scores across different benchmark versions are not comparable since the underlying tests have changed.
+However, within any given benchmark version, scores provide a reliable basis for comparing performance across different models.

 ## Setup
 ### Python Environment
 This project uses a Python virtual environment to manage dependencies.
 Follow these steps to set up your development environment:

 #### Create and activate the virtual environment